-Compared to the rest of the Greater Boston market, the Seaport District region has greater rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Greater Boston market, the Seaport District submarket has higher rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 0 listings have been listed, which means leases might be going fast.
-You'll want to be prepared to make an offer immediately.
-About Inf% of the listings in the Seaport District are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 0 listings have been listed, which means listings might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About Inf% of the listings in the Seaport District are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 6,150 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this market are approximately 8 stories.
-Most buildings in this region were built in 1919 and are Class A.
+Even though the median size is 5,530 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are approximately 8 stories.
+Most buildings in this area were built in 1919 and are Class A.

-Utilities is the dominant industry in this market.
-Commute by taxi is the most popular way to get to work amongst Seaport District occupants.
+Utilities is the dominant industry in this region.
+Commute by taxi is the most popular way to get to work amongst Seaport District residents.
 Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.